shioyang/IDontDisturbMe/README.md

 This chrome extension tracks when your activity starts and stops.
 In addition, during the activity, Site blocker is enabled.

 ## How to Install
-Download "IDontDisturbMe.crx" and drag and drop it to your Chrome browser.
+~~Download "IDontDisturbMe.crx" and drag and drop it to your Chrome browser.~~

+Download source codes to local.
+In your chrome browser, and use "developer mode" to load the extension from local files.

 ## How to Use
 ### Blocking URLs